 Possible Ultram Side Effects

-they can occur.
+not common, they can occur.
 The most frequently

 any of these symptoms are severe or do not go

 Seek emergency medical attention.
 Symptoms of